mylonics/zephyr-ide/README.md

 ### 1.0.43
-Added compile commands and linking with intellisense

-### 1.0.42
-Fixed gdb arm path bug, added default terminal profile.
-Moved projects from settings.json to zephyr-ide.json exclusively.

-### 1.0.41
-Fix conflict with python environment manager extension

-### 1.0.37
-New GUI panel.
-Maintain GUI tree state on relaunch.
-Removed updating of project file with active project/build/runner

-### 1.0.36

-Added additional debug statements to the debug shell command

-### 1.0.32

-Improved SDK install
-Added Global Zephyr Install Option

-### 1.0.31

-Added GUI for west build.
-Added additional build buttons to status bar
-Prevent initialization of workspace without folder open

-### 1.0.27

-Repackage

-### 1.0.25

-Added the ability to clone git repo during west init.
+Added compile commands and linking with intellisense Added the ability to clone git repo during west init.
 Cleaned up some handling of VS code tasks.

-### 1.0.24

-Fixed bug with setting up west environment

-### 1.0.23

 Added extra west build arguments.
 (Must be added to .json files) Added West Configurator for different HALs.
 Added menuConfig and guiConfig commands.
-Renamed sample projects.

-### 1.0.22

-Added the ability to copy from all samples

-### 1.0.21

-Fix for v3.6.0 and previous board list

-### 1.0.20

-Parsed board qualifications to be able to handle newer board

-### 1.0.19

-Removed path from ncs west.yml

-### 1.0.18

-Fixed introduced bug with west init

-### 1.0.15

-Allow default runner when board.cmake file does not exist.

-### 1.0.14

 Added the ability to select different zephyr versions.

-### 1.0.13

-Added checks for dtc and cmake.
-Removed showing only arm boards when only arm toolchain is installed.

-### 1.0.12

 Added default args for runner

-### 1.0.11

-Fixed default runner

-### 1.0.10

-Only available runners display and non arm board dts files may be opened from the GUI

-### 1.0.9

-Fixed incorrect build notification

-### 1.0.8

-Reverted default project file to use

-### 1.0.7

-Fixed not able to remove projects or build.

 ### 1.0.0